xabbu42/Master/arbeit.md

 ------------------------------

 @pulver2010 [62] introduces the system LPG3 by expanding G3c with
-rules for the build up of proof terms with build in contraction as well as the new axioms (Axc) and (Axt).
-We will in our variant of G3lp use the same rules to build up proof terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep the prehistoric relations of the proof intact.
+rules for the build up of justification terms with build in contraction as well as the new axioms (Axc) and (Axt).
+We will in our variant of G3lp use the same rules to build up terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to keep the prehistoric relations of the proof intact.
 As there is a proof for $⊃ A$ for any axiom $A$ and also for $A ⊃ A$ for any formula $A$, this two rules are equivalent to